Kitgum–Kidepo Road

-Kitgum–Kidepo Road is a road in the Northern Region of Uganda, connecting the town of Kitgum in Kitgum District and the town of Apoka, in Kaabong District, inside Kidepo Valley National Park.
+Kitgum–Kidepo Road is a road in the Northern Region of Uganda, connecting the town of Kitgum in Kitgum District and the town of Apoka, in Karenga District, inside Kidepo Valley National Park.

 Location

 The Kitgum–Kidepo Road starts at Kitgum and continues in a general northeasterly direction, through Naam Okoro, Orom, Lobarangit and Karenga, before ending at the western edge of Kidepo Valley National Park, a total distance of approximately 116 km.

 Overview

 Before 2024, the Kitgum–Kidepo Road was a marram-surfaced, two-lane road.
 It is a major route of transportation between central Northern Uganda and the Karamoja sub-region.
 It is a major surface transport corridor for tourists transferring between Murchison Falls National Park and Kidepo Valley National Park.
 It is very dusty during the dry season and very muddy during the rainy season.

 Upgrade to class II bitumen standard

 In 2024, the government of Uganda requested parliamentary approval to borrow USh450 billion (€110.54 million or US$121 million) to upgrade this road to class II bitumen standard, with culverts, shoulders and drainage channels.
 The loan request was approved on 30 April 2024.

 The Environment and Social Impact Assessment (ESIA) and the Resettlement Action Plan (RAP), were carried out by Environmental Solutions Africa (ESA) working together with Tenvicon.
 The Engineering, procurement and construction (EPC) contract was awarded to a joint venture between ASGC Limited of the United Kingdom and Dott Services Limited of Uganda.